Carolina, Puerto Rico: Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The current mayor of Carolina is José Aponte Dalmau, of the Popular Democratic Party (PPD).
 He was elected in 2007, after a special election, succeeding his late father, José Aponte de la Torre.
 Aponte de la Torre was elected mayor in 1984 and served for 23 years.

 The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
-In 2012, Pedro A. Rodríguez and Luis Daniel Rivera were elected as District Senators.
+In 2024, Marissa Jiménez and Héctor Joaquín Sánchez Álvarez were elected as District Senators.

 The Carolina Police Department, with most of its precincts in the northern half of the city due to the density of the population, handle law enforcement responsibilities.
 Puerto Rico Police Department also has jurisdiction in Carolina, especially for narcotics enforcement, with four precincts positioned on all four points of the city.

 Carolina created the first municipal fire department in Puerto Rico.
 The Carolina Fire Department in collaboration with the Carolina Municipal Emergency Management use two engine trucks, one ladder track and one special hazard engine truck.
 Their headquarters are located in the tourist district of Isla Verde.
 Also, the Puerto Rico Fire Department have a fire station and regional office in town, located on the Roberto Clemente Avenue.

 Transportation

 There are 72 bridges in Carolina.
 The Teodoro Moscoso Bridge connects Carolina to San Juan.
-Luis Muñoz Marin International Airport is located in Carolina.
+Luis Muñoz Marín International Airport is located in Carolina.